Early morning I headed along the Clare coast in search of migrating shorebirds.

 Late evening bird news said that the Royal Tern (2nd Irish record, 1st for Clare) that is frequenting Beale Strand in Kerry had left the roost and headed across the Shannon to Clare.

 I had a hunch that the bird would turn up at Rinevella bay on the reef that Sandwich, Arctic and Common Terns use to roost.

-I was walking the shoreline of the bay toward the reefs with my daughter Grace when sure enough at 9:15 this monster of a Tern showed up and did the rounds until 10:50.
+I was walking the shoreline of the bay toward the reefs with my daughter Grace when sure enough at 9:15 this monster of a Royal Tern showed up.

-I relocated the bird offshore at Carrigaholt bay around 3pm
+I relocated the bird feeding offshore just around the coast at Carrigaholt bay around 3pm

-To get home and find that my Image Stabilizer was off and my photos not the best ,,,,,,
+To get home and find that my Image Stabilizer was off and with Shaky exited hands and my photos were not the best ,,,,,,